jaywink/nodeinfo/PROTOCOL.md

 When accessing NodeInfo2 documents through an ActivityPub Actor, fetching client should not assume that each document will correspond to a different server.
 The key `server.baseUrl` should be compared against when collecting statistics of a server.
 If two NodeInfo2 documents fetched via two different Actor objects have the same `server.baseUrl`, any statistics should be treated as one instead of counting them together.

+### baseUrl validation

+Consumers should not blindly trust `server.baseUrl` and should always verify it is under the host that was initially called.
+For example, if a document fetched at host `foobar.local` contains a `server.baseUrl` of `barfoo.local`, it should be rejected.

-## Structure
+## Schema

+The [schema](https://github.com/jaywink/nodeinfo2/blob/master/schemas/1.0/schema.json) lists required and documented known optional keys.

-Due to the versioning of NodeInfo2, which is no version change in forward changes, only major backwards incompatible changes, implementors should be prepared tho deal with situations where a key that has recently been added to the specification doesn't yet exist in all the NodeInfo2 documents created by servers implementing NodeInfo2.
+Due to the versioning of NodeInfo2, which has no version change in forward changes, only major backwards incompatible changes, implementors should be prepared tho deal with situations where a key that has recently been added to the specification doesn't yet exist in all the NodeInfo2 documents created by servers implementing NodeInfo2.

-## Data contents
+### Data values

-Below are some example element values.
-Using these will ensure interoperatibility between other nodes using NodeInfo2.
+Below are some example key values.
+Using these will ensure interoperability between other nodes using NodeInfo2.
 Please provide additional items that are common in your implementation to these lists via PR's.

 ### `server.name`